LidoKing/HKUST-BOOTCAMP-V1-Crowdfunding/README.md

 Second scenario:
 When a project ends up failing, in addition to the reduction of losses thanks to the phased fund release feature, the yield farming mechanism can compensate some of funders losses.

+## Potential/Future Features

+- Accept funding in the form of other cryptocurrencies (currently only stablecoin, DAI)
+- Provide more options for yield farming, not just Aave
+- Crosschain funding
+- Development delays -> vote on whether accept delay or not, push deadlines